xcart/xc5-manual/en/setting_up_x-cart_5_environment/speeding_up_your_store.md

 Alternatively, you can adjust these settings in the MySQL configuration file.
 A good article explaining each aspect of Query Cache configuration is available at [http://dev.mysql.com/doc/refman/5.7/en/query-cache-configuration.html](http://dev.mysql.com/doc/refman/5.7/en/query-cache-configuration.html)

 ## More tips and tricks for performance optimization
-On October 25th, 2016, X-Cart held a [Speed & Security Webinar](https://blog.x-cart.com/webinar-x-cart-security-and-performance-optimization.html "Speeding up your store") where Alex Dyachkov, head of X-Cart's Tech support and Hosting Departments provided some valuable tips on speeding up your web store and handling securitiy.
+On October 25th, 2016, X-Cart held a [Speed & Security Webinar](https://blog.x-cart.com/webinar-x-cart-security-and-performance-optimization.html "Speeding up your store") where Alex Dyachkov, head of X-Cart's Tech support and Hosting Departments, provided some valuable tips on speeding up your web store and handling securitiy.
 Below we have provided a recording of this webinar:

 <iframe class="youtube-player" type="text/html" style="width: 800px; height: 450px" src="https://www.youtube.com/embed/_HmXkKFxrK8" frameborder="0"></iframe>